notsambeck/sift2/README.md

 1. Install python3, git (and optionally virtualenv + virtualenvwrapper) globally

-2. Requirements.txt lists tensorflow-gpu as a requirement.
-This requires an Nvidia GPU with CUDA support, plus installing CUDA and libcudnn. **To skip this installation, remove `-gpu (1.3.0)` from that line in `requirements.txt`**; tensorflow will then run on CPU.
-Alternatively, install tensorflow from source for performance gains.
+2. Tensorflow is a requirement (runs neural net).
+Requirements lists the vanilla version, but installing with GPU support and building from source can provide significant performance gains.

 3. Clone repository from Github.
 With virtualenvwrapper installed _and configured for python3_:
 ```bash